paularmstrong/onerepo/docs/src/content/docs/api/index.md

 This is a wrapped implementation of [`builders.getFilepaths`](namespaces/builders/#getfilepaths) that does not require the `graph` and `argv` arguments.

-**Note:** that when used with `--affected`, there is a default limit of 100 files before this will switch to returning affected workspace paths.
+**Note:** that when used with `--affected`, there is a default limit of 100 files before this will switch to returning affected Workspace paths.
 Use `affectedThreshold: 0` to disable the limit.
 **Parameters:**

 | Parameter | Type                                                          |